nepixl/raid-pokemon-bot/README.md

 Example input: `/gym Siegessäule`

+### Map:

+If you like to use the map, you need to put in an mapbox token in map/index.php.
+The sprite's are on copyright, that's why they are not in the icons map.
+Get sprite's and call them: "id_1.png" where 1 is the pokedex number.

 # Debugging

 Check your bot logfile and other related log files, e.g. apache/httpd log, php log, and so on.